johnwcowan/pdp8x/devs.md

 ## Console text display (D = 0x04)

-This corresponds to the KL8-E console text display or printer controller. and is connected to a sink for bytes.
+This corresponds to the KL8-E console text display or printer controller. and is connected to a sink for characters.
 It has a single register TB
 that holds the next character to be written to the source.
 The width of this register depends on where the output is going to.